Why are we running this project?

 How does the project work?

-Using this forum with local and international actors being engaged in restoration, a call for five new local GLF chapters will be launched, designed to support restoration initiatives by marginalized communities (youths, women and indigenous) on the ground.
+Using this forum with local and international actors being engaged in restoration, a call for five new local GLF chapters was launched, designed to support restoration initiatives by marginalized communities (youths, women and indigenous) on the ground.
 “The Global Landscape Forum Chapters – GLFx“ is a global community which acts as a central hub for connection and knowledge sharing and is energized by independent chapters who meet in-person locally to take action on restoration projects.

 The newly selected chapters connect communities, innovators and change-makers to share their knowledge, develop custom-made solutions that incorporate individual landscapes, culture, traditions and livelihoods, and help bring to scale proven solutions.
 GLF and its partners will support them with training and learning, as well as peer-to-peer learning opportunities with members of the vast GLF global network.
 Ultimately, chapters will catalyze restoration action in their local landscapes and share key lessons and best practices with the global GLFx community.